-Within the terrain of Southwest Montana, the Ruby River begins its journey at the Gravelly Range.
+The Ruby River is an excellent trout fishery in Southwest Montana and begins its journey in the Gravelly Range.
 As it runs through this region of Montana, it flows into the Ruby Reservoir.

 For the angler looking for solitude and breathtaking scenery, the Ruby River will not disappoint.